What Is Ventricular Tachycardia?

 What happens in ventricular tachycardia?

-When you have VT, the electrical signals in your ventricles go off the wrong way.
+When you have VT, the electrical signals in your ventricles take over and make your heart beat quickly.
 The pulses coming from your SA node are also affected.

 Most regular heart rates are in the range of 60 to 100 beats a minute.
 Ventricular tachycardia can result in rates of 170 beats a minute or even more.